methodphoto/mincc/data/2019/2019-newdigate.md

 title: "Newdigate v The Min"
 gameLocation: "Newdigate"
 gameDate: "09/06/2019"
+shortReport: "The Min won the toss and for some reason batted first on a sticky wicket.
+They were duly all out for 79.
+Newdigate replied with 85 for 2 wkts"
 result: "Newdigate won by 8 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and for some reason batted first on a sticky wicket.
-They were duly all out for 79.
-Newdigate replied with 85 for 2 wkts

-**Result:** {result}

 ## The Min Innings